 Second and Third Years

-As you move into your second and third (and for evening students, your fourth) years of law school, though some requirements for graduation remain, you begin to choose which classes to take.
+As you move into your second and third (and for our evening and part-time professional JD students, your fourth) years of law school, though some requirements for graduation remain, you begin to choose which classes to take.
 These choices shape your JD journey.
 We suggest two guides as you make your selections:

 1. THINK ABOUT THE SCOPE OF YOUR LEGAL EDUCATION

 Try to balance two aims.
 First, round out your legal education.
 Your first year courses covered foundational areas of law, ones “every lawyer ought to know.”
 They are also tested on the bar exam.
 Continue to take more of these courses.
 Examples of courses you might consider taking are Family Law, Criminal Procedure, Corporations, Commercial Law Survey and Trusts & Estates.
 Second, you now get the chance to begin to specialize in areas of the law in which you might like to practice.
 To assist you, Denver Law offers Certificate programs in six areas of the law, and we have constructed over a dozen Pathways in other areas.
 See more information here.

 2. TAKE ADVANTAGE OF DENVER LAW’S EXPERIENTIAL LEARNING CURRICULUM